 - 2 tablespoons light flavored oil (such as sunflower oil)

-- 2 cups old fashioned oats (jumbo rolled oats) (use a GF variety)
+- 2 cups old fashioned rolled oats (jumbo rolled oats) (use a GF variety)

 - 3 tablespoons sesame seeds